nickgammon/G-Pascal/markdown/editor.md

 For large-scale changes I suggest keeping a copy of your source on your PC (you need to do this anyway as the board does not have file saving capability).
 For anything other than small one or two-line changes, it will be quicker and easier to change the source on your PC, and re-download it, rather than fiddling around in the Editor.

-The editor does not support cursor keys, backspacing, and so on, so it is not the easiest editor to work with, particularly compared to modern editors available on PC/Macs.
+The editor does not support cursor keys, so it is not the easiest editor to work with, particularly compared to modern editors available on PC/Macs.

 Keeping your original source elsewhere also protects you against rogue code which might overwrite your source, as there is no memory-protection hardware on these chips.

----

-## Tokenisation quirks

-* Reserved words will always be displayed in lower-case, regardless of how you entered them
-* As reserved words are stored internally as one byte, the Find and Replace commands in the Editor *cannot locate part of a reserved word*.
-For example, you cannot find BEG in BEGIN, or PROC in PROCEDURE.
-* It is permissable to locate part of a non-reserved word, unless that part is itself a reserved word.
-In other words, attempting to locate FR will successfully locate the word FRED, however trying to locate TO will *not* locate the word TOOL as TO is a reserved word.
-* As multiple spaces are stored as a two-byte code, the Find and Replace commands can only match the *exact* number of spaces.
-Remember that the space which is displayed following a reserved word is not actually stored in the file and should not be counted.
-* A line with mismatched quote symbols may display strangely.
-Quotes are detected in the display process, and reserved words are not expanded inside quotes.

 ---